Young European Strings School of Music: Young European Strings Chamber Orchestra

+Commissioned works and recordings

+The school has served as the platform for several world premieres of commissioned works, including the Dublin Concerto by Sándor Szokolay (1991), Musical Messages (1992), and works by Irish composer Raymond Deane, including the Five Piece Suite for Strings (2002) and A Baroque Session with Carolan and Friends (2009).
+A cross-genre collaboration with John Sheahan of The Dubliners, with Sheahan's melodies arranged by Irish composer Raymond Deane, resulted in the album The Marino Suite, launched at the Oak Room of the Mansion House, Dublin, in 2008.
+The school's most recent album release, Third Edition (2012), includes music by Mahler, Mozart, Tchaikovsky and the world premiere of Deane's Five Piece Suite.

 Teachers

-Professor Ronald Masin joined YES as Artistic Director in 2002 from the DIT Conservatory of Music and Drama and instructs students in the Senior Programme at the School.
-Maria Kelemen and violist Tanya Plavans provide instruction in violin and viola for children up to the age of 11 and the teaching faculty also includes cellist Martin Johnson, Section Leader with the RTÉ National Symphony Orchestra; cellist Eoin Quinlan; and double bass player Mark Jenkins, Associate Principal with the RTÉ National Symphony Orchestra.
+Ronald Masin joined YES as Artistic Director in 2002 from the DIT Conservatory of Music and Drama and instructs students in the Senior Programme at the School.
+Maria Kelemen provides instruction in violin and viola for children up to the age of 11.
+The teaching faculty also includes violist Tanya Plavans, cellist Martin Johnson, section leader with the RTÉ National Symphony Orchestra; cellist Eoin Quinlan; and double bass player Mark Jenkins, Associate Principal with the RTÉ National Symphony Orchestra.